Poor "Mad" King Ludwig II of Bavaria

 |King Ludwig II and Dutchess Sophie|

 Ludwig II became engaged to Dutchess Sophie of Bavaria, the younger sister of Empress Elizabeth of Austria in January of 1867.
 The wedding was planned for Ludwig’s 22nd birthday on August 25, 1867.
-Ludwig’s anxieties over the public festivities that would accompany the wedding and the simple fact that Dutchess Sophie was not a replacement for Empress Elizabeth pushed him to postpone the wedding to October 12 and, once again, to November 28.
+Ludwig’s anxieties over the public festivities that would accompany the wedding and the simple fact that Duchess Sophie was not a replacement for Empress Elizabeth pushed him to postpone the wedding to October 12 and, once again, to November 28.
 When Sophie’s father heard of this postponement he wrote to King Ludwig II demanding that he set a firm wedding date or call the engagement off, and, callously, Ludwig II called the wedding off blaming it on Sophie’s parents.

 Ludwig II and the Arts

 In addition to his support of Wagner, Ludwig II was instrumental in bringing the works of Shakespeare, Ibsen, and Mozart to Munich for the first time.
-One of Ludwig II first acts as King was to establish a new Court Theater, the Staatstheatre am Gartnerplatz, still one of the most active theatres in Germany.
+One of Ludwig II first acts as King was to establish a new Court Theater, the Staatstheatre am Gartnerplatz, still one of the most active theaters in Germany.

 Ludwig II and Wagner